UC Irvine Anteaters take on the New Mexico State Aggies - WTOP News

 Cancun, Mexico; Tuesday, 8:30 p.m.
 EST

-BOTTOM LINE: UC Irvine will face New Mexico State at Hard Rock Hotel Riviera Maya in Cancun, Mexico.
+BOTTOM LINE: UC Irvine squares off against New Mexico State in Cancun, Mexico.

-The Anteaters have a 3-3 record in non-conference games.
-UC Irvine is seventh in college basketball with 21.0 assists per game.
-Derin Saran leads the Anteaters averaging 5.0.
+The Anteaters are 3-3 in non-conference play.
+UC Irvine averages 89.3 points while outscoring opponents by 22.6 points per game.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.